CostaBru/knapsack/README.md

 </details>

 The worst case for the algorithm is considering as much of unique weights as possible.
-We can state that the almost super-increasing set is the worst case, where each sums for previous ``N`` numbers minus one is equal to next ``N item`` in the ordered set.
+Moreover, as we would expect, the almost super-increasing set is the worst case, where each sums for previous ``N`` numbers minus one is equal to next ``N item`` in the ordered set.

-``DPS`` algorithm accumulates the result in ``[N x C]`` DP table, where ``C`` is size of knapsack.
-This new algorithm are not going to visit all weights possible from 1 to ``C``, but only sums and weights itself.
-To gather the result from DP table, we should keep track of maximum weight and value, we have archived for each ``w point`` visited.
-When all ``w points`` have processed, or we found optimal solution earlier (in case of item weight is equal item value) we can backtrace items using DP table in the same way as in ``DPS``.
+The ``DPS`` algorithm accumulates the result in ``[N x C]`` DP table, where ``C`` is size of knapsack.
+This new KB algorithm is not going to visit all weights possible from 1 to ``C``, but only sums and weights itself.
+In respect to previous statement, we should keep track of maximum weight and value, we have archived for each ``w point`` visited.
+When all ``w points`` have processed, or we found optimal solution earlier (in case of item weight is equal item value) we can backtrace optimal solution using DP table filled out.

 Instead of array of array as DP table, we are going to use array of map to keep ``O(1)`` access time for points that belong to ``W`` set, and to check whether new sum is distinct.
 The map key is ``w point``, the map value is accumulated weight (dimension) and value.
+We need to process ``w points`` in increasing order to make ``DPS`` works.
+However, it is known, that the map data structure cannot guarantee the order of keys.
+To overcome this we merge two sorted list into single one.
-We are going to process ``w points`` in ASC order.
-We will merge two sorted list into single one in ``O(N + M)``, where ``N`` previous point count, ``M`` is count of new points created.
+The first list is the previous ``w point`` set.
+The second one is new ``w point`` generated.
+We can merge them in ``O(N + M)``, where ``N`` previous point count, ``M`` is count of new points created.
 Hence the previous list has been ordered already, and the new one we get from previous list using current weight (dimension) addition.

 Classic ``DPS`` uses recurrent formula:

 ``max(value + DP[i][j - weight], DP[i][j])``.

-In our solution DP table contains values for processed points only.
+In our solution, DP table contains the values for processed points only.

-The case ``[j - weight]`` can give a point that does not belong to set ``W``, that means it would never contribute to the optimal solution (``Axiom 1``), and we can assign 0 value for that outsider point.
+However, the case ``[j - weight]`` can give a point that does not belong to set ``W``, that means it would never contribute to the optimal solution (``Axiom 1``), and we can assign 0 value for that outsider point.

-# Three kind of problem
+# Three kind of knapsacks

-First one is knapsack where the item value and the item weight are the same, which is known as subset sum problem.
+First one is knapsack, where the item value and the item weight are the same, which is known as subset sum problem.
 That one and 1-0 knapsack problems are known as ``weakly NP hard`` problems in case of integer numbers.[2]

 ``N`` dimensional knapsack has ``N`` constrains, ``M`` items and ``M`` values, where ``Mth`` item is the vector of item dimensions of size ``N``.
 The multi-dimensional knapsacks are computationally harder than knapsack; even for ``D=2``, the problem does not have EPTAS unless ``P=NP``.
 [1]

 ## New subset sum knapsack algorithm

 It is simpler than others, because we can terminate execution once we have found a solution equal to knapsack size.
-Here we can reduce the ``w point`` collection growing speed, because some new points created will not contribute to the optimal solution.
+This work proposes several improvments to reduce collection growing speed.

+In short, some new points and old points at some step, will not contribute to the optimal solution.
 The reason of it is the depth of execution tree and growing speed of the sum starting from current one.

-Let's denote ``partial sum`` is the number we get for some ``Ith`` element from maximum item to current item.
+Let's denote ``partial sum``the number we get for some ``Ith`` element from maximum item to current item.

 If our new algorithm gets items given in non increasing order then the highest and the first ``Nth`` partial sum is going to be equal ``Nth`` weight (dimension), for ``Nth + 1`` it is equal to ``[ S(N - 1) = S(N) +  Ith weight]`` and so on. of

-Increasing order items will reverse partial sums array since we are considering items in non increasing order.
+Increasing order items will reverse partial sums array, the input items and values.

-We spend a single iteration through ``M`` items to know:
+We apply pre-processing step to know about the input:
 - the flag indicating whether collection of items is in increasing or decreasing order,
 - given dimensions is super-increasing set or not,
 - are all values equal,